eugeneware/docker-php-5.3-apache/README.md

 # PHP 5.3 Apache

 PHP 5.3 [reached EOL](http://php.net/eol.php) on 14 Aug 2014 and thus, official docker support was [dropped](https://github.com/docker-library/php/pull/20).
-I still needed to run 5.3 with FPM so I built this image based on the latest official builds of PHP.
+I still needed to run 5.3 so I built this image based on the latest official builds of PHP.

 # What is PHP?